cakephp/docs/en/appendices/4-0-migration-guide.rst

   returns an entity or false.
 * Table will now throw an exception when aliases generated for the table name and column would be truncated by the database.
-This warns the user before hidden errors occur when cakephp cannot match the alias in the result.
+This warns the user before hidden errors occur when CakePHP cannot match the alias in the result.

 Router
 ------